florianmarkusse/FLOS/notes.md

 implementation: it will only run on 64-bit CPUs with an MMU.
 This is an acceptable downside for me, and I think many others.

-The rest of this article is laid out as follows.
 First, I will describe the _copy_ variant of dynamic arrays in a little more detail.
 Thereafter follows the different implementation I am describing.
 After that, a comparison of both these variants in terms of performance is done on my host machine.
 Lastly, I will showcase these same results in my own (very bare-bones) kernel and put it head-to-head against Ubuntu.

 ## The _copy_ variant